cloudwego/kitex-examples/klog/README.md

 ## Log Extension

-Extension provides the use of zap and logrus
+Extension provides the use of zap , logrus and slog

 klog extension are coupled in the otel extension